-It is especially important that students have clean feet and wear their uniform with the sleeves down when practicing on the mat.
+Students must have clean feet and wear their uniform with the sleeves down when practicing on the mat.
 A mat can spread contaminants to the skin and eyes of other students who come in contact with the mat.
-For this reason we are especially vigilant about ensuring that those practicing on the mat observe basic cleanliness habits.
+For this reason, we are especially vigilant about ensuring that those practicing on the mat observe basic cleanliness habits.
 We sanitize mats regularly, but this does little to protect others if a student comes to practice with dirty feet or an open infection.
 Keeping the sleeves down also helps reduce the chances for mat burn or abrasions to the arms which can lead to serious infection.

 Street shoes should never be worn while in a training area.
 Martial arts shoes worn only while in the training area are generally acceptable, but please consult with the head instructor before wearing them.
-It is likely you will need to sanitize the soles of your shoes before stepping onto a matted area.
+You will likely need to sanitize the soles of your shoes before stepping onto a matted area.
 Your Dojo should provide sanitizing pads or stations for this purpose if they allow shoes to be worn onto the mats.

 Students with long nails may accidentally cut or injure other students.
 We ask that class participants keep their fingernails and toenails well-manicured to prevent such injuries.
-If you wish to maintain long nails for personal or business reasons that is fine, but please be sure to warn other students with whom you may practice that you have longer nails.
+If you wish to maintain long nails for personal or business reasons please be sure to warn other students with whom you may practice that you have longer nails.

 Uniforms should be washed frequently and should never be left in a gym bag when wet.
 By tradition, belts are seldom washed (but not because of the myth that it “washes away your knowledge”).
 It is usually not necessary to iron a Gi.
 Simply hanging or folding it neatly soon after drying is all that is required.